AndrasKovacs/pny1-assignment/DepTC.md

 In type theories we usually consider two concepts of equality (for a short alternative overview, see [Gratzer](http://jozefg.bitbucket.org/posts/2014-08-06-equality.html)).

 *Definitional equality* is the kind of equality that is decidable by the type checker.
-For example, whenever we have a function application `(f x)`, the type checker must be able to decide the the input type of `f` is equal to the type of `x`.
+For example, whenever we have a function application `(f x)`, the type checker must be able to decide that the input type of `f` is equal to the type of `x`.

 *Propositional equality* is can be proved inside the language and can be used to prove properties or coerce values between equal types.
-Propositional and definitional equality usually coincide for *closed expressions*, i. e. experssions that contain no free variables.
+Propositional and definitional equality usually coincide for *closed expressions*, i. e. expressions that contain no free variables.
 For example, all closed terms with natural number types must reduce to a specific numeral (in a total language):

 ```agda
 (3 + 4 + 0) -- reduces to 7